 Penalties for knowingly violating the law can include paying DTA back for the items or services purchased to permanent disqualification from receiving cash assistance.
 More information here:

-• EBT Card Restrictions: What You Cannot Buy Poster
+EBT Card Restrictions: What You Can't Buy Flyer- English

 The following establishments can no longer accept DTA cash assistance used in any EBT transaction: